Oppenheimer lifts FLEETCOR Technologies Inc. [FLT] price estimate. Who else is bullish?

-FLEETCOR Technologies Inc. [NYSE: FLT] gained 0.23% on the last trading session, reaching $257.31 price per share at the time.
-FLEETCOR Technologies Inc. represents 84.90 million in outstanding shares, while the company has a total market value of $21.89 billion with the latest information.
-FLT stock price has been found in the range of $251.41 to $257.47.
+FLEETCOR Technologies Inc. [NYSE: FLT] loss -6.17% on the last trading session, reaching $256.42 price per share at the time.
+FLEETCOR Technologies Inc. represents 84.90 million in outstanding shares, while the company has a total market value of $21.77 billion with the latest information.
+FLT stock price has been found in the range of $255.64 to $265.21.

 Here is what top equities market gurus are saying about FLEETCOR Technologies Inc. [FLT]: